The big work for the last few months has been wedding planning!

 In February there were 9 layoffs at the software startup I worked at (Influitive) and my position was included.
 The company has been facing slower than expected growth and it was the second round of layoffs since October 2016.

 I have since gotten into coding through work on a mobile app side project.
-If you’re up for being a beta tester let me know.
+If you’re up for being a beta tester let me know and also I’m working on a software development with Different Licensing Types for Software so any help on that I’m here to help and advise you the best way possible.
 I feel like in some ways I’m learning more off the job, and am enjoying this time while it lasts!

 In September I started taking Improv classes at The Second City in Toronto.
 They have a 5 course program (Level A-E), and each level meets for 3 hours a week for 7 weeks.